cpezzell180/playing_with_local_llm/README.md

   "total_chunks": 47,
   "urls_processed": 5,
   "urls_failed": 1,
+  "cancelled": false,
+  "job_id": "a1b2c3d4-e5f6-7890-abcd-ef1234567890",
   "last_fetched": "2025-11-16T15:06:46.986680",
   "error": null
 }
 ```

+**Response fields:**
+- `success`: Whether the operation completed successfully
+- `source_url`: The starting URL that was ingested
+- `total_chunks`: Number of text chunks created from all processed URLs
+- `urls_processed`: Number of URLs successfully crawled and processed
+- `urls_failed`: Number of URLs that failed during crawling
+- `cancelled`: True if the operation was cancelled by the user (only present when crawling)
+- `job_id`: Unique identifier for the crawling job, used for cancellation (only present when crawling with depth > 1)
+- `last_fetched`: ISO timestamp of when the content was fetched
+- `error`: Error message if the operation failed

 **Features:**
-- Automatically extracts text from HTML pages
+- Automatically extracts text from HTML pages and PDF documents
+- **PDF Support**: Downloads and processes PDF files from URLs (application/pdf content type)
-- **Link Crawling**: Follow and ingest multiple pages from a website
+- **Link Crawling**: Follow and ingest multiple pages from a website (HTML only)
+- **Cancellable Operations**: Long-running crawls can be stopped mid-process
 - Stores URL(s) as the source for future reference
 - Can be refreshed to get updated content
 - Supports http:// and https:// URLs
-- Domain filtering to prevent crawling external sites
+- Domain filtering to prevent crawling external sites (HTML crawling)
 - Duplicate URL detection to avoid re-processing pages

 ### 7. Refresh URL Content